Active Transportation Needs Assessments with California Native American Tribes

 The data and information from the assessments may be used by the participating tribal communities in their long-range transportation plans and transportation improvement plans to develop multi-modal and transportation safety systems.
 Tribes may use the assessments to justify their needs and improve their ability to compete for Active Transportation Program funding and other funding to implement improvements.
 Data from the studies will be shared with the California Department of Transportation (Caltrans) so that it may be integrated into Caltrans’ decision-making for infrastructure investments.

-For each assessment, we will:
+For each assessment, we: